See the Series Introduction for Just Tao It, Part IHERE

 Hold On to Right Effort AND Let Go of Excess Effort.

 Without letting go of excess effort, everything fills in.
 We take in more, respond more, do more.
 It can look like engagement.
 It can feel like responsibility.
-Though eventually the volume dulls our senses.
+Eventually, though, the volume dulls our senses.
 The very things meant to connect us to life begin distancing us from it.

 Both are necessary.